gokris165/auto-ledger/README.md

 # Project Objectives

 This is a mono repo with 3 different implementations of the same project.
-The inspiration for this project is to try out different Python Web Frameworks as well as different Frontend Frameworks, and see their differences.
+The inspiration for this project is to try out different **Python Web Frameworks** as well as different **Frontend Frameworks**, and see their differences.
 The app will be runnable through the terminal as well as have a frontend browser component.

 Here are the main objectives of this project ordered by priority: